 ๐ The Weight Tightrope

-- Risk: Even 2lbs overweight strains their joints.
+- Risk:ย Even 2 lbs overweight strains their joints.

 - Tool: Use a kitchen scale for portionsโeyeballing fails.